-With the new wave of HIPAA PHASE 1 & PHASE 2 Audits, (that began in November 2016 and are still running strong in 2018), most dental offices don’t know where to start to streamline their efforts.
+With the new wave of HIPAA PHASE 1 & PHASE 2 Audits, (that began in November 2016 and will be still running strong in 2019), most dental offices don’t know where to start to streamline their efforts.
 Turning the other cheek to this big, bold requirement won’t make it go away.
 And burying your head-in-the-sand will only make the requirements seem uglier when you surface.
 The sinister HIPAA Auditor may ominously creep into your office, like a grim reaper, ready to rip your HIPAA protocols to shreds.

 Protecting your practice is an essential step in setting up your HIPAA compliance protocols.
 Did you know there are 89 risks you face in private practice every day?
 Eighty-nine!
 This is based on research released from noted Dental Financial Prosperity Coach, P. Christopher Music.
 Christopher elaborates, “Think about it—Did you ever hire the wrong person?
 What did it cost you?
 The National Average Cost is $30,000!
 Let alone the time, effort and headache that it cost to correct that error.
 Building a system around everything you do within your dental office saves you time, money and mistakes.
 HIPAA & OSHA compliance protocol systems are no exception.
 Especially these days with the deep fines and lengthy inspections that come with governmental intervention.”
 (Listen to an enlightening podcast on How to Set Up HIPAA Systems within your office by clicking here).